New from ACTIVE: Check out our latest products here

 How to Make Espresso with an AeroPress

-Place the circular filter into the Aeropress basket and wet it with water.
-Attach the basket to the end of the coffee maker.
+Place the circular filter into the AeroPress basket and wet it with water.
+Then, attach the basket to the end of the coffee maker.

 Coffee vs Espresso – Which Should You Choose?